ccjmne/blog/content/posts/intralinear-partitioning-2.md

 what I consider a quirk of `paste`.<br>

-   As you'll have noted, the `--delimiters` flag is *plural*: it can cycle through a list of <abbr font="mono" title="American Standard Code for Information Interchange">ASCII</abbr> characters to use instead of tabulations.
+   As you'll have noted, the `--delimiters` flag is *plural*: it can cycle through a list of <abbr title="American Standard Code for Information Interchange">`ASCII`</abbr> characters to use instead of tabulations.
 Regardless of the practicality of this feature, its implementation has `paste` consider each *byte* as a distinct delimiter: committing to an esoteric Unicode character that spans several bytes will therefore not do you any good.